Employee terms, conditions and benefits

 We extend the right to request flexible working beyond those categories of staff who have a legal entitlement, so that any employee can make a request to vary their contract of employment in order to work more flexibly.

 In addition to the public Bank Holidays, employees also receive 2 extra statutory days and 1 local day.
 Leave entitlement varies according to the level of continuous service, pro rata at 1 April.
 In the case of part-time working, this will be pro rata.

 |Period of Continuous Service||Annual Leave Entitlement (days)|

 |5 to 9 years||26|

 The leave period shall be from 1 April to 31 March.
-Officer's starting/leaving during the leave year are entitled to the appropriate proportionate amount of leave.
-Our offices are closed between Christmas and New Year and one day of staffs' leave entitlement is used to enable this to happen.
+Officers starting/leaving during the leave year are entitled to the appropriate proportionate amount of leave.
+Our offices are closed between Christmas and New Year and one day of staff leave entitlement is used to enable this to happen.

 All eligible employees are automatically enrolled into the Local Government Pension Scheme (LGPS).
-If employees do not meet the criteria to be automatically enrolled they may still elect to join the scheme.
-Contributions to the scheme are made by both the employee and the Council.
-Information about the LGPS including details of the criteria and full guidance on the scheme can be found at www.yourpensionservice.org.uk.
+If employees do not meet the criteria to be automatically enrolled, they may still elect to join the scheme.
+Contributions to the scheme are made by both the employee and us.
+Information about the LGPS, including details of the criteria and full guidance on the scheme, can be found at www.yourpensionservice.org.uk.
 A contracting out certificate is in force for the Local Government Pension Scheme.